laszlocph/gimlet-documentation/src/pages/concepts/components.md

 - Configure your applications for deployment
 - Initiate and manage gitops environments

+Also, Gimlet is the release manager.
+It has write access to the gitops repositories, and encompasses all logic related to making releases, rollbacks, and gathering audit logs.

-The Gimlet Dashboard follows the [ClickOps](/concepts/clickops) approach.
+Gimlet follows the [ClickOps](/concepts/clickops) approach.
 Every action you take on the dashboard is backed by a git commit.
 The integration is bi-directional, custom git or CLI actions show up in the dashboard too and don't break the UI.

 ## Gimlet CLI
 Gimlet CLI is a command line tool with the same power as the Gimlet Dashboard.